Analysis

 Over the past few years, there have been a growing number of examples of AVs driving on public roads across the globe.

 In the US, for example — where regulation is further along than in Europe — companies like Alphabet-backed Waymo and General Motors’ Cruise have launched self-driving taxis.
-In China, AVs have driven a similar number of miles on the roads — 70m as of September 2023, according to data from management consulting company Bain.
+In China, AVs have driven a similar number of kilometres on the roads — 70m as of September 2023, according to data from management consulting company Bain.
 Things have moved slower in Europe, but AVs have made it onto some roads in France and Germany and there have been several autonomous vehicle pilots and trials in the UK.

 Those vehicles have reached what’s known as level 4 autonomy — where a vehicle can perform all tasks in set circumstances, in a specific, geofenced location.